Skutopia-org/.github/PULL_REQUEST_TEMPLATE.md

 ## Solution
 * How does this PR address the problem?
-* Were there any alternative solutions considered?
+* Were any alternative solutions considered?

 ## Results
 * What are the expected outcomes of this change?